ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

 .. parsonsprob:: ch7ex10muc
    :adaptive:

-   The following program segment is a method that should return string array that is in reverse order -- so {"b", "a", "z"} should return {"z", "a", "b"}.
+   The following program copies the first half of an array given as an argument to the method into a result array which is returned.
 But, the blocks have been mixed up and include <b>one extra block</b> that is not needed in a correct solution.
 Drag the blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution. </p>
    -----
    public static int[] firstHalf(int[] arr) {
    =====